 Dressing your pet up for Halloween can be entertaining.
 After all, how cute would your cat or dog look dressed as a pumpkin, bumblebee or hot dog?
 But for your pet, costumes can be stressful or even dangerous.
 Certain costumes, for example, interfere with breathing or have tight bands that can cut off circulation (1).
 Costumes that are too loose can slip off, causing your pet to become tangled and fall, and some costumes include accessories that are choking hazards (2).

 Now, just because certain costumes are dangerous doesn’t mean you have to give up your dreams of ever putting a costume on your pet.
 But only do it if wearing a costume doesn’t bother your pet.
-And make sure the costume is safe by verifying that your pet can breathe, see and hear, and that the costume is not too loose, too tight or riddled with choking hazards (3).
+And make sure the costume is safe by verifying that your pet can breathe, see and hear and that the costume is not too loose, too tight or riddled with choking hazards (3).

 Watch out for decoration dangers.

 Some of the most popular Halloween decorations can be dangerous to pets.
 For example, any decoration that includes an open flame (like a candle-lit jack-o-lantern) should be displayed somewhere your pets can’t knock it over or burn themselves (3).
-Pets may be tempted to play with, chew on and even eat decorations like streamers, fake cobwebs and plastic spiders too, so keep those out of reach (4).
+Pets may be tempted to play with, chew on and even eat decorations like streamers, fake cobwebs, and plastic spiders too, so keep those out of reach (4).
 You should also keep glow sticks and glow necklaces away from your pets, so they don’t confuse them for chew toys.
 And just like around Christmas-time, keep any decoration-related electrical wires tucked away to prevent tripping and chewing (3).

 Keep pets out of the candy.

 On Halloween, your house is filled with special treats that are just as tempting to your pets as they are to you.
 Unfortunately, if your pets get their paws on to these treats, they could end up in the hospital.
 In fact, pets are 32 percent more likely to end up with food poisoning during the week of Halloween than any other time of year (5).
-That’s why, you’ll want to keep any candy in your household stored safely away where even the most persistent pets can’t get to it.
+That’s why you’ll want to keep any candy in your household stored safely away where even the most persistent pets can’t get to it.
 But accidents do happen…

 If your pet does get into treats or candy, your first step is to figure out what he or she ingested.
-The most dangerous Halloween treats for pets are the kind that contain chocolate or xylitol (3).
+The most dangerous Halloween treats for pets are the kind that contains chocolate or xylitol (3).
 So if he or she has eaten either of these, you’ll want to call your vet immediately to see if you should bring your pet in.

 If your pet gets his or her paws on candy that doesn’t contain either of these dangerous ingredients, he or she probably won’t need medical treatment, but may deal with digestive discomfort for a day or so.
 If you’re concerned by your pet’s behavior or your pet’s digestive issues don’t clear up quickly, call your vet just to be safe.